mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 This feature will encourage everyone to write better-quality code to help avoid congestion.

-A dapp can break the cpi interface with other dapps if it implements this feature.
-This is because it will require an additional account for the application fees program to all the instructions which calls `Rebate`.
-The client library also has to add the correct amount of fees in instruction `PayApplicationFees` while creating the transaction.

 It is the DApp's responsibility to publish the application fee required for each account and instruction.
 They should also add appropriate `PayApplicationFee` instruction in their client library while creating transactions or provide